Insulin pumps give kids better control of type 1 diabetes

 “I think there is a perception out there, people are concerned about being attached to something,” she said.
 “Will a daycare provider, school nurse or teacher understand the technology I’m handing them?”

-When patients try a pump, they often realize it is much easier than daily injections, Scherr said.
+When patients try a pump, they often realize it is much easier than daily injections, Sherr said.

 Pumps may be less common in England and Wales due to the U.K.'s National Institute for Health and Care Excellence restrictions on their use for children, the authors wrote in the journal Diabetologia.